CompBench: Benchmarking Complex Instruction-guided Image Editing: Introduction

-\textbf{Comprehensive Task Coverage and High Difficulty Level.}~As depicted in Figure~\ref{fig:figure3}(a), CompBench encompasses five major categories, consisting of local editing, multi-editing, action editing, scene spatial editing, and complex reasoning, spanning a total of nine tasks.
-We provide detailed breakdowns of the six core capabilities these tasks require and analyze the degree to which our benchmark challenges each, which can be found in Appendix.
+\paragraph{Comprehensive Task Coverage and High Difficulty Level.} As depicted in Figure~\ref{fig:overall tasks}, CompBench encompasses five major categories, consisting of local editing, multi-editing, action editing, scene spatial editing, and complex reasoning, spanning a total of nine tasks.
+These tasks are designed to challenge six core capabilities, with a detailed analysis of our benchmark's difficulty for each provided in the supplementary material.
 Additionally, we propose an Instruction Decomposition Strategy to improve the clarity and precision of image editing instructions.
-Specifically, we introduce a structured framework that organizes editing instructions along four complementary dimensions: spatial positioning (\textit{e.g.}, ``left of the table''), visual attributes (such as color or texture), motion states (\textit{e.g.}, ``flying''), and object entities.
-This structured approach converts potentially ambiguous requirements into well-defined specifications without sacrificing the natural expressiveness of instructions.
-By systematically covering each aspect of an editing operation while preserving the flexibility of natural language, our framework produces instructions that are both intuitively understandable and technically precise for complex image editing tasks.
+Specifically, we structure editing instructions along four dimensions: spatial positioning (\textit{e.g.}, ``left of the table''), visual attributes (such as color or texture), motion states (\textit{e.g.}, ``flying''), and object entities.
+This structured approach converts potentially ambiguous requests into well-defined specifications without sacrificing the natural expressiveness of instructions.
+By systematically covering each aspect of an editing operation while preserving the flexibility of natural language, our method produces instructions that are both intuitively understandable and technically precise for complex image editing tasks.

-\textbf{High-Quality Data Curation.}~Every sample in CompBench is meticulously constructed through multiple rounds of expert review, ensuring the highest quality of edits.
-Unlike other benchmarks where editing failures are common, all data in CompBench represent successfully executed editing results, with SSIM (Structural Similarity Index Measure) scores significantly outperforming those of other datasets, as illustrated in Figure~\ref{fig:figure3}(b).
+\paragraph{High-Quality Data Curation.}~Every sample in CompBench is meticulously constructed through multiple rounds of expert review, ensuring the highest quality of edits.
+Unlike other benchmarks where editing failures are common, all data in CompBench represent successfully executed editing results, with SSIM (Structural Similarity Index Measure) scores significantly outperforming those of other datasets, as illustrated in Figure~\ref{fig:bubble}.
 This rigorous quality control ensures that CompBench provides a reliable assessment of model performance in realistically complex editing scenarios.